bright-sea/docs/en/doc/index.md

 description: "WebPivotTable"
 ---

-__WebPivotTable__ is a web component that mimics Microsoft Excel Pivot Table and run inside any browsers.
+__WebPivotTable__ is an implementation of the pivot table tool used to analyze data and generate reports.
-It can easily be embedded into any web sites or any web applications.
+Unlike Microsoft Excel's Pivot Table ,which is a desktop application, WPT is a fully independent web component that can be inserted into any web page with a little HTML and JavaScript.

 [Demos](/demo) <br/>